Carrie Dennett, MPH, RDN, CD

 - Pure habit (aka being stuck in a rut)

-For years, I viewed nutrition as little more than a means to control my weight.
-Today, I know that nutrition is so much more!
+For years, I viewed food and nutrition as little more than a means to control weight.
+Fortunately, I woke up and got a clue

 My interest in nutrition grew, and I made it a point to keep up with the latest nutrition research.
 Constantly reading “Eat this!” news stories followed a few months later by a “Wait…on second thought, don’t eat that!” story made me realize that it was no wonder that we’re so confused about what to eat.

 What works beautifully for your neighbor may leave you feeling tired, hungry and cranky.
-When you try to shoehorn yourself into a way of eating that doesn’t resonate with your tastes, your background and your body’s needs, you’ll find yourself unhappy, later if not sooner.
+When you try to shoehorn yourself into a way of eating that doesn’t resonate with your tastes, your background and your body’s internal wisdom, you’ll find yourself unhappy, later if not sooner.

 Plus…all that number crunching and record keeping takes time and energy that could be spent on much more fulfilling and satisfying activities.